mathesonventures/container_devenv/readme.md

 The `awscli` Docker image is based on `dockerdeb` and adds the AWS CLI tool.

 Note that at the moment this image is based on `dockerdeb` even though you don't necessarily need Docker when using AWS CLI.
-This is because the `kops` tool requires both the `dockerdeb` layers and the `awscli` layers.
+This is because the `k8s` layer requires both the `dockerdeb` layers and the `awscli` layers.
 In the future we will improve this with a composition-based approach to building images to replace the linear dependency model currently in place.

 Example build: